 Share-based compensation primarily consists of grants of non-vested or restricted shares of common stock, stock options and RSUs issued to employees.
-We have applied ASC 718 for our share-based compensation plans for all periods since the incorporation of Himax Taiwan in 2001.
 The cost of employee services received in exchange for share-based compensation is measured based on the grant-date fair value of the share-based instruments issued.
 The cost of employee services is equal to the grant-date fair value of shares issued to employees and is recognized in earnings over the service period.
 Share-based compensation expense estimates also take into account the number of shares awarded that management believes will eventually vest.
 We adjust our estimate for each period to reflect the current estimate of forfeitures.
-As of December 31, 2012, we based our share-based compensation cost on an assumed forfeiture rate of 12.19% per annum for RSUs issued in 2009, and 14.13% per annum for RSUs issued in 2010 and 2012 under our long-term incentive plan.
+As of December 31, 2013, we based our share-based compensation cost on an assumed forfeiture rate of 12.4% per annum for RSUs issued in 2010, and 12.6% per annum for RSUs issued in 2012 and 2013 under our long-term incentive plan.
 If actual forfeitures occur at a lower rate, share-based compensation costs will increase in future periods.

-For our issuance of RSUs in 2010, 2011 and 2012, the fair value of the ordinary shares underlying the RSUs granted to our employees was \$2.47, \$1.10 and \$1.95 per share, respectively, which was the closing price of our ADSs on September 28, 2010 and 2011 and September 26, 2012, respectively.
+For our issuance of RSUs in 2011, 2012 and 2013, the fair value of the ordinary shares underlying the RSUs granted to our employees was \$1.10, \$1.95 and \$10.15 per share, respectively, which was the closing price of our ADSs on September 28, 2011, September 26, 2012 and September 26, 2013, respectively.